 AC used a different speed cup with a much shorter shaft to compensate for this change.
-These speed cups were serviced by AC as late as the early 1990’s.
+AC serviced these speed cups into the early 1990’s.
 We purchased many hundreds of these through the years.
 The service part, #6406502 worked fine in the speedometer.
-It would also work and calibrate in the tachometer only if the magnet was changed.
+Tachometer usage of the service part speed cup required a change from the original magnet.

 This is where it became complicated!
-That long, bent pointer was very heavy.
+Pointers used in 1963 and 1964 were very heavy.
 In a future post, we will address the physics aspect of these units but for now, let’s just say gravity comes to play.
 As the pointer rises from zero, gravity wants to keep it low.
 A tachometer will climb much faster than a speedometer, and to have it rise and fall with accuracy, AC specified the use of a heavier spring on the speed cup.
 In order to push that heavy pointer against a heavier spring, the magnet needed to have more strength.
 We introduce the AC PART number 1580798 magnet.
 Also known as a gold or to be technically correct, high cobalt magnet.